msc365/az-devops/update-adoteam-settings/README.md

 # Update-ADOTeam-Settings

-You can execute this function to update Azure DevOps team settings.
+This function can be used to update team settings in Azure DevOps.
+I created this function as part of a self-service solution on Azure DevOps, to meet organizational governance requirements, while users are creating new DevOps projects and teams.

-> **Note**: Use it as part of a self-service solution to meet organizational governance requirements.
+> **Note**: I assume a basic knowledge of working with Azure DevOps, [az cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), and [az devops extension](https://learn.microsoft.com/en-us/cli/azure/devops?view=azure-cli-latest).
+Therefore I will not go into details.
+I only provide this function and an explanation of how to use it.

 ## Summary